Three Easy Ways to Capture More Profit in Parts

 - Price ending has minimal impact on the overall purchase decision.

 - Bridging the communication gap between parts and service is crucial.

 I hear it all the time, “parts is parts…there’s not a whole lot we can change about our processes back there.”
 Not true.
-With automotive dealerships accounting for more than $53 billion in parts sales, capturing the most profit from this market is crucial.
+With automotive dealerships accounting for more than $64 billion in parts sales according to NADA, capturing the most profit from this market is crucial.
 But, how do we acquire more profit from parts sales without having to physically sell more parts?

 Here are three easy ways to boost profits, without having to reinvent the wheel.